 - Frack Free Sussex website

-- Everything You Always Wanted to Know About Acidising, article by Kathryn McWhirter on Drill or Drop (January 2017)
+- Everything You Always Wanted to Know About Acidising, a paper by Kathryn McWhirter, revised April 2018)